hexadog/laravel-themes-manager/README.md

 ## Assets
 A theme can have its own assets (images, stylesheets, javascript, ...).
 Theme's specific assets should be stored within <code>themes/themeVendor/themeName/public</code> folder of the theme.

-When a theme is activted, this directory is linked (using symbolic link) into <code>public/themes</code> folder of the Laravel application so assets will be available publicly.
+When a theme is activated, this directory is linked (using symbolic link) into <code>public/themes</code> folder of the Laravel application so assets will be available publicly.

 ### Asset url
-Ask the theme manager to generate the stylesheet HTML tag:
+Ask the theme manager to generate an asset URL:
 ```php
 {!!
 Theme::asset('css/app.min.css') !!}